willwearing/web35-practice-be-cars/README.md

 This is a practice backend for Web35 forms practice project for review of the weeks concepts.
 Database does not have any validation except what is listed below.

+### Installation

+React -> Use the new Lambda-React app, in terminal: `npx lambda-react app-name` Backedn -> No installation is necessary, the server has been deployed on Heroku.

 ### Tech

+Stack

+- NodeJs
+- ExpressJs
+- MongoDB
+- Heroku

 Dependencies